 Reasons for Everest Base Camp Trek’s popularity

-The world’s highest peak, Mt.
+Mt.
 Everest

-The view of the world’s most renowned magnificent snow-capped peak, Mt.
-Everest will leave the trekkers speechless.
-It is undeniably the trip’s high point, with one of the finest walks in the world.
 This journey will provide you with some of the most stunning Himalayan panoramas with a strong connection to the mountains that will leave you astounded by their size.
 Trekkers get a unique chance to see three more mountains above 8000m, including Lhotse (8516/27940), Makalu (8485m/27838ft), and Cho Oyu (8188m/26864ft), in addition to spectacular vistas of Mt Everest.

 The Tengboche Monastery

 The hike to Everest Base Camp is both a spiritual and an exciting adventure.
-Trekkers commonly encounter long and high stone walls, vast lanes, and fluttering prayer flags in five different colors depicting Buddhist teachings and prayers- red for fire, blue for the sky, green for water, yellow for earth, and white for air throughout their trip.
+Trekkers commonly encounter long and high stone walls, vast lanes, and fluttering prayer flags in five colours depicting Buddhist teachings and prayers- red for fire, blue for the sky, green for water, yellow for earth, and white for air throughout their trip.

 Sagarmatha National Park, UNESCO World Heritage Site